 Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even unto the end of the world.
 Amen.
 Matthew 28:19-20 (AV)

-These essential commands of Jesus are responsible for the widespread proliferation of the Christian gospel to the public and nations; therefore, the public preaching of the gospel and all efforts to this end are a core activity and identifying characteristic of the Christian faith and true Christian churches.
+These essential commands of Jesus are the driving force behind the widespread proliferation of the Christian gospel to the public and nations; therefore, the public preaching of the gospel and all efforts to this end are a core activity and identifying characteristic of the Christian faith and true Christian churches.

 The Bible says in the Book of Revelation: